A Model for Marriage

 To nourish something is to provide an environment in which it can grow to maturity.
 That is God’s desire for each of us.
-He works everything in our lives together for our eternal good and His eternal glory.
+He works everything in our lives together for our eternal good and his eternal glory.
 He is ever mindful of our individuality—our strengths and weaknesses, our skills and our disabilities.
-He uses our family background, our education, our jobs, and our marriages to complete the good work He has begun in us (Philippians 1:6).
+He uses our family background, our education, our jobs, and our marriages to complete the good work he has begun in us (Philippians 1:6).

 We need to be that dedicated to our spouse’s well-being.
-My daily prayer is this: “Lord, I don’t want to hinder the nourishing work You’re doing in Mace’s life.
-Show me how to make it easy for You to complete it.”
+My daily prayer is this: “Lord, I don’t want to hinder the nourishing work you’re doing in Mace’s life.
+Show me how to make it easy for you to complete it.”